History of Guinea

 The modern state of Guinea did not come into existence until 1958, but the history of the area stretches back well before European colonization.
-Its current boundaries were determined during the colonial period by the Berlin Conference (1884–1885) and the French, who ruled Guinea until 1958.
+Its current boundaries were determined by the Berlin Conference (1884–1885) and the French, who ruled Guinea until 1958.

 West African empires

 What is now Guinea was on the fringes of the major West African empires.
 The Ghana Empire is believed to be the earliest of these which grew on trade but contracted and ultimately fell due to the hostile influence of the Almoravids.
 It was in this period that Islam first arrived in the region.